-The toolchain is intended for cross-compilation, targetting architecture that don't match the CPU architecture of the build host (for instance, building ARM64 binaries from a Intel-based host).
+The toolchain is intended for cross-compilation, targeting architecture that don't match the CPU architecture of the build host (for instance, building ARM64 binaries from a Intel-based host).
 Currently Apertis provides toolchain for two architectures :

 It is meant to be used by teams that want to keep their development tools such as editor.

 The toolchain only provides a compiler and minimal libraries to build code.
 The main supported language is C, but C++ is also supported.
 The toolchain provides a debugger with multiarch support for debugging foreign binaries.
 To build binaries using other libraries, either those libraries have to be built with the toolchain, or the developer can use a sysroot containing the libraries.

 Sysroots are filesystem trees specifically meant for cross-compilation and remote debugging targeting a specific release image.

 Usage of the toolchain

 The toolchain for AArch64 and armhf can be downloaded on the Apertis release site: https://images.apertis.org/release.
 It is not built daily although daily builds might be available.

 To extract the toolchain for AArch64 use the following commands:

 $ wget https://images.apertis.org/release/v2019pre/v2019pre.0/toolchain/apertis-aarch64-linux-gnu-toolchain.tar.xz $ xz -d apertis-aarch64-linux-gnu-toolchain.tar.xz $ tar xf apertis-aarch64-linux-gnu-toolchain.tar $ cd apertis-aarch64-linux-gnu-toolchain/